endofhome/design-patterns/observer/src/main/java/uk/co/endofhome/observer/README.md

 DOOOOOOOOOOMED.
 I'm heading into my bunker and cracking out the sardines.
 Good job I saved all those old copper two-pence pieces.
 THE ANARCHIST says:
 Crash JP Morgan.
 Buy silver!

+Things are looking up!
+We only need a positive view...
+£€$ ~~   TODAY'S RATE: 1.8 EUR TO 1 GBP   ~~ $€£
+THE OPTIMIST says:
+See!
+I told you it would all be fine.
+Boris knew what he was doing after all.
+We're laughin' all the way to the bank.
 ```